 I earned my PhD in Finance at the Scheller College of Business in the Georgia Institute of Technology.
 My research primarily focused on the relative value and pricing of municipal bonds due to credit risk events.

-I also hold an MS in Economics and an MS in Management from Georgia Institute of Technology.
+I also hold an MS in Economics and an MS in Management from the Georgia Institute of Technology.

 You may reach me via email at baridhi.gatech@outlook.com.